 For the last four years, we have run an extensive programme of print workshops.
 We have built up an active membership of printmakers who use our open-access scheme.
 These bookable sessions are available on Tuesdays and Fridays for those who have some printmaking experience.
 We encourage public engagement with printmaking through a programme of exhibitions and open days, which also offer a promotion and sales platform for our members.
 Please visit our Membership page or email us if you would like to learn more about membership benefits.

-In 2026, a new chapter is opening in the studio’s story, as management is being handed on to Onion Collective CIC, the social enterprise that runs East Quay.
-This has allowed the creation of a salaried post of Studio Manager/Technician, with a brief to develop the Studio as an important part of the East Quay offer, supporting the existing users and helping to grow the provision and use of the studio.
-This will give the studio a fresh injection of energy and a solid foundation for long-term sustainability.
-Membership benefits will continue largely unchanged, at least initially.
+From 1st April 2026, a new chapter has begun in the studio’s story, with the transfer of management to Onion Collective CIC, the social enterprise that runs East Quay.
+Lily Maddocks has been appointed as Studio Manager, with a brief to develop the Studio as an important part of the East Quay offer, supporting the existing users and helping to grow the provision and use of the studio.
+This change gives the studio a fresh injection of energy and a solid foundation for long-term sustainability.
 Meanwhile, Sue and Sarah look forward to greater freedom to develop their own work.

 Why “Albatross”?